-Fluffy apple cake is one of the easiest and toothsome sweets you may ever prepare.
-Children most of all, but adults as well, enjoy it.
-Apple cake is a scrumptious breakfast, and a healthy and light snack in the afternoon.
+Fluffy apple cake is one of the easiest and most delicious treats you will ever prepare.
+Both children and adults enjoy it equally.
+Apple cake is a scrumptious breakfast and a healthy, light snack in the afternoon.

 How long can I store the apple cake?

-Not for a long time, mainly for two reasons: first, it is so tempting that your family will eat it up in a while; secondly, the apples are moist and, when cooked, they go bad in 3 days.
+Not for a long time, but mainly for these two reasons: first, it is so tempting that your family will eat it up quickly.
+Secondly, the apples are moist, and when cooked, they can go bad quickly.

 - Raw cane sugar: it makes the top of the cake crunchy and golden brown.
-Choose one whose grains are coarse and browns; it shouldn’t be is not too moist or dark-neither Panela nor Mascobado sugar is the best option.
+Choose one whose grains are coarse and brown; it shouldn’t be too moist or dark.

 Breakfast fluffy apple cake